When Should I Apply?

 - Note: Some programs may accept other official test scores or may waive the GRE requirement.
 Check specific program pages.

 - 3 letters of recommendation from academic and/or professional references.
 Letters should be provided in SOPHAS.
-Do not have letters of recommendation sent to the University of Minnesota.
+(NOTE: SOPHAS refers to letters as evaluations, which are the same as letters of recommendation).
+Do not have letters of recommendation/evaluations sent to the University of Minnesota.

 - For students applying to the Environmental Health Ph.D. or Epidemiology Ph.D. programs